rosario/rosario.github.com/_posts/2012-05-19-chatting-on-twitter-with-pusher-and-sinatra.md

 --------

 This is a short description of **qop**, a simple and unpretentious chat widget that can be embedded on Twitter.
 It is written in Ruby and Coffescript.

 Pusher is used to send chat messages and notifications.
-Webservices are provided with Sinatra.
+Web services are provided with Sinatra.
 Authentication is done via Omniauth.
 Data models are written in Datamapper, and Handlebars is used for templates.

 Finally a custom Sprockets process will glue everything together.
 As easy as that!

 ![qop chat](/images/qop2.png "QoP Chat")